 Endometriosis and pain often go together

-Our Austin fertility surgeons believe that endometriosis and pain frequently occur together.
+Our Austin endometriosis experts believe that endometriosis and pain frequently occur together.
 In fact, the most common symptoms of endometriosis are dysmenorrhea (pain with periods), dyspareunia (pain with intercourse) and general pelvic pain.

 The facts about endometriosis and pain during menstruation